Our 2015 Content/What you get

 - Proven Performers: Each year we look at past performances for QBs, RBs, WRs, and TEs to break them down to see how it might relate to this coming year.

-- Offensive Identities: We look at coaching philosophies to determine how it will help or hurt players' production in 2014.
+- Offensive Identities: We look at ALL 32 coaching philosophies to determine how it will help or hurt players' production in 2015.

 - QBs Changing Teams: We examine how changing teams affects a QB's performance and break it down statistically.